Who shall speak the secret of impassive earth? Who bind it to us?

 The earth remains jagged and broken only to him or her who remains jagged and broken.

-I am the poem of Earth, said the voice of the rain,
+I am the poem of earth, said the voice of the rain,

-Eternal I rise impalpable out of the land and the bottomless sea,
+Eternal I rise impalpable out of the land and the bottomless sea, upward to heaven,

-I descend to lave the drouths, atomies, dust-layers of the globe,
+I descend as rain to lave the drouths, atomies, dust-layers of the globe,

-And all that in them without me were seeds only, latent, unborn—
+And all that in them without me were seeds only, latent, unborn.

 The rain-shower at night, skies so transparent after the rain,